Prague - Things to Do in Prague in March

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

 Czech restaurants serve lunch 11 AM-2 PM.
 Slide into Lokál Dlouhááá at 11:15 AM for prime tables without lines, and order the daily pork knuckle special.
-March 28 marks Teachers' Day—students hand flowers to professors, splashing university zones like Karlovo Náměstí with spring color.
-The funicular to Petřín Tower runs every 10 minutes yet packs with families on weekends—ride at 9 AM for crowd-free photos.
-Beer halls shut at 11 PM sharp—U Fleku's 1499 brewing code includes promptly clearing the room, so plan late pints accordingly.
+March 28 marks Teachers' Day, students hand flowers to professors, splashing university zones like Karlovo Náměstí with spring color.
+The funicular to Petřín Tower runs every 10 minutes yet packs with families on weekends, ride at 9 AM for crowd-free photos.
+Beer halls shut at 11 PM sharp, U Fleku's 1499 brewing code includes promptly clearing the room, so plan late pints accordingly.

 Avoid These Mistakes

-Skip sneakers on castle hills—the 500 m (1,640 ft) haul to Prague Castle crosses uneven cobblestones that chew up flat soles.
-Don't misjudge tram connections—March weather makes walking between sights miserable, and tram 22 outruns the metro for sightseeing hops.
-Skip river dinner cruises—the Vltava stays cold and grey in March, turning those sunset tableaux industrial rather than storybook.
+Skip sneakers on castle hills, the 500 m (1,640 ft) haul to Prague Castle crosses uneven cobblestones that chew up flat soles.
+Don't misjudge tram connections, March weather makes walking between sights miserable, and tram 22 outruns the metro for sightseeing hops.
+Skip river dinner cruises, the Vltava stays cold and grey in March, turning those sunset tableaux industrial rather than storybook.

-Explore Activities in Prague
+Explore More Activities in Prague